codewars/docs/content/languages/python/codewars-test/index.md

 ### Assertions

 Assertions can be located only inside of a test case (a function decorated with `@it`).
 They must not be located directly under a test group (a function decorated with `@describe`), or in the top level of test.

+Every assertion generates separate log entry in the test output.

 Note that failed assertions do not stop the execution of the enclosing test case by default.
 See [Failing Early](#failing-early) on how to control this behavior.